Zibounne/Zibounne/README.md

 🚀 Let's code something awesome together!

+## Cybersecurity 🛡️
+I’m a beginner in **cybersecurity**, currently undergoing training to build a strong foundation in this field.
+I’m passionate about learning how to **secure systems** and **networks** from potential threats, and I am constantly gaining hands-on experience through various projects and coursework.
+My current focus is on mastering core security principles, exploring **ethical hacking**, and enhancing my knowledge in network security.

+I’m excited to continue growing in this field and look forward to contributing to a more **secure** digital world.

 ## Algorithms 📟
 One of my favorite activities is tackling **algorithmic** challenges on platforms like **Codewars**.
 I love working on algorithms and sharpening my problem-solving skills.
 This continuous practice helps me grow as a developer and keeps me sharp for tackling complex problems in my projects.